travelnxt/appacitive-docs/v1.0/index.md

 ```
 #### Validate session token

-Once you create a session `token` for a user using one of the aunthenticating mechanisms, you may want to validate whether the token is a valid token or not in subsequent api calls.
+Once you create a session `token` for a user using one of the authenticating mechanisms, you may want to validate whether the token is a valid token or not in subsequent api calls.

 ** Parameters **